dsgelab/finregistry-matrices/README.md

 ## MakeDrugFile.c
 Creates wide matrix (sample x feature) for drug from detailed longitudinal file.
 Works similarly to the endpoint file generator above.

-**This is again just a working prototype.
-Zhiyu will also (_hopefully_) try to fix this soon.
-Please let her know if there are any problems.**
+**This is again just a prototype which is very fresh.
+Zhiyu has not yet tested it on large scale input so might not even be very working lol.
+Zhiyu will also (_hopefully_) fix this soon.
+Please let her know if you find some of the many problems.**

 To Compile, download the code run
 <pre>gcc MakeDrugFile.c -o <em>Where/and/what/you/want/it/to/be</em> -lm</pre>